henaraihan/SmartCafe/src/test/java/com/hw/coffeeshop/utils/ReferenceDocument.md

 ### Test Case #1

 ```
-To check how the discount-type1 is calculated when total amount is 200 with valid coupon by the application
+Test Case # 1 - > if amt is > 200 with valid coupons

 Status : Implemented
 ```
 ### Test Case #2

 ```
-To check how the valid coupon [including case- sensitive ]is handled by the application
+Test Case # 2 - > if amt is < 200 with valid coupons

 Status : Implemented
 ```